You are a sole proprietor with employees in construction if you meet the following criteria:

 - you are the only owner of your business (a non-incorporated business with no partners)

 - you operate alone, except for the people you hire as employees

 - your business performs Class G construction work (see details in the employer classification manual).

 Exemption from expanded compulsory coverage

-You are exempt from mandatory coverage if the construction work your company does is limited to only home renovations and you are always hired and paid by the homeowner or resident.
+You are exempt from expanded compulsory coverage if the construction work your company does is limited to only home renovations and you are always hired and paid by the homeowner or resident.
 However, you must still have coverage for your employees.

 Calculating insurable earnings